 An overview of the evolution and organization of community college administration.
 Candidates examine the dominant leadership and managerial themes shaping the community college, and consider administrative and management precedents that shaped the structuring and management of community colleges.
-This course cannot be taken as a directed study.

 EDAS MPEA - MPEA Performance Assessment for Administrators